 95813.
 Opt-In Covered Entities.

-An entity that meets the requirements of section 95811, but does not exceed the inclusion thresholds set forth in section 95812 may elect to voluntarily opt-in to the Cap-and-Trade Program.
+An entity that meets the requirements of section 95811, but does not exceed the inclusion thresholds set forth in section 95812 may elect to voluntarily opt-in to the Cap-and-Invest Program.

 An entity that does not qualify to opt in to the Program pursuant to section 95813(h) and that voluntarily elects to participate in this Program under this section must submit its request to the Executive Officer for approval by March 1 of the calendar year immediately preceding the first year in which it voluntarily elects to be subject to a compliance obligation pursuant to this section.
 The request for approval to be an opt-in covered entity shall specify the first year in which the entity elects to be subject to a compliance obligation.
 The Executive Officer shall evaluate such applications, designate approved applicants as opt-in covered entities, and, for approved applicants, specify the first year in which the opt-in covered entity will be subject to a compliance obligation.

 An entity that voluntarily elects to participate in this Program under section 95813(b) may rescind its request to opt in to the Program by October 1 of the calendar year prior to the first year in which it voluntarily elects to be subject to a compliance obligation pursuant to section 95813(b).
-An entity that voluntarily elects to participate in the Cap-and-Trade Program under section 95813(h) may rescind its request to opt in to the Program by October 1 of the calendar year in which it requests approval to be an opt-in covered entity.
+An entity that voluntarily elects to participate in the Cap-and-Invest Program under section 95813(h) may rescind its request to opt in to the Program by October 1 of the calendar year in which it requests approval to be an opt-in covered entity.

 An opt-in covered entity is subject to all reporting, verification, enforcement, registration, and compliance obligations that apply to covered entities.
 An opt-in covered entity's first reporting and verification year shall be the calendar year immediately preceding the first year in which it voluntarily elects to be subject to a compliance obligation pursuant to this section, unless the entity opts in pursuant to section 95813(h), in which case the entity must continue to report and verify emissions, product data (if applicable), and all other data required by MRR.